maxfehrentz/SEMI-AUTOMATIC-SEGMENTATION-TOOL/README.md

 4) After the loading process is done, the suggested bounding boxes (if there are any) are displayed.
 You can now
     - draw new bounding boxes by placing a left click, drawing the box, and placing another left click to finish the annotation.
     - edit bounding boxes by hovering over a bounding box and placing a right click.
 An editor menu will open, where you can either delete, move, or rescale the box.
 When moving the box, the box will lock in place upon the next left click.
 For rescaling a box, click on one of the four highlighted corners to adjust and click left again to finish the rescaling.
+    - note that all box drawings require an **initial** click and an **ending** click.
+Between those, you can move the mouse freely, **do not** hold the left click while drawing.
 5) When the bounding boxes are satisfactory, you can continue to segmentation by pressing "Continue to segmentation".
 Each bounding box content will be displayed and can be segmented.
 If a suggested bounding box was correct and in no way altered, there is also going to be a mask suggestion displayed.
 Note the two bars on top of the image: with the upper one you can control the brightness of the image, the lower one regulates the opacity of the mask.
 To edit the mask, place positive clicks with left clicks and negative clicks with right clicks.
 When starting without a mask suggestion it is recommended to start by placing a positive click in the middle of the desired object.
 When starting from an existing mask, simply add positive clicks where mask is missing and add negative clicks where mask is too much.
+Place them in the center of the area to be added/removed.
 The buttons on the bottom allow to either start from scratch, roll back the previous click, or move on to the next bounding box to be segmented.
 ![Segmentation screen](./supplementary/segmentation.png)
-6) When all segmentations are done for one image and several images were chosen in the beginning, the tool will return to 4).
+6) When all segmentations are done for one image and several images were chosen in the beginning, the tool will return to 4.
 7) When all segmentations are done for all images, the annotations can be saved in a desired format (currently only COCO supported).
 Moreover, a separate window will open, visualizing the annotations.
-If the window does not open automatically, connect to [https://localhost:5151](https://localhost:5151) or [https://<IP>:5151](https://<IP>:5151), depending on where the tool is running.
+If the window does not open automatically, connect to [https://localhost:5151](https://localhost:5151) or [https://IP:5151](https://IP:5151), depending on where the tool is running.

 ### Visualizing the annotations at a later point in time